How do you know what you like if you don't try new things? Our third rule of Reverse Wine Snobbery is Experiment With New Wines.

 And speaking of Argentina, as much as we love Malbec, there are other wines made there too!
 The delicate and very aromatic white variety of Torrontés is a great wine to explore.
 And on the red side, Bonarda is a widely planted and very underappreciated grape that sells for next to nothing in this country.

 Closer to home, everyone knows California for its Cabernet Sauvignon but our very favorite variety from this diverse region is Petite Sirah.
-It’s the variety that is routinely added to other wines (especially Zinfandel) to give them more structure and boldness, but it’s also fabulous on its own.
-There are tons of really excellent California producers of this wine out there from Pedroncelli in Dry Creek Valley to Concannon in the Livermore Valley to The Crusher in Clarksburg to Michael David Winery in Lodi.
+It's the variety that is routinely added to other wines (especially Zinfandel) to give them more structure and boldness, but it's also fabulous on its own.
+There are tons of really excellent California producers of this wine out there from Dry Creek Valley to Livermore Valley to Clarksburg to Lodi.
 I encourage you to seek them out, give them a try and experiment with new wines!

 Find our complete Ten Tenets of Reverse Wine Snobbery in summary form here with links to each as they are detailed.